CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/patterns.md

 this hello is from the initcontainer
 ```

-There may be only one object of given name in the project namespace, thus the
+There may only be one object with a given name in the project namespace, thus the
-job cannot be run twice unless the first instance of it is removed.
+job cannot be run twice unless its first instance is removed.
 The pod,
-however, needs not to be cleaned.
+however, needs not be cleaned.

 ## Passing configuration data to containers: ConfigMap and Secrets

-**ConfigMaps** are useful in collecting configuration-type data in Kuberentes'
+**ConfigMaps** are useful in collecting configuration type data in Kubernetes
 objects.
 Their contents are communicated to containers by environmental
-variables or by volume mounts.
+variables or volume mounts.

 *`configmap.yaml`*: